SillyTavern/SillyTavern-Docs/Extras/Installation.md

 7. Replace the python command line with your actual command line
 8. Save the file with a new name `STExtras.bat` (Use `File` >> `Save As` in most text editors)

-You can now simply double click on this .bat file to easily start Extras.
+You can now simply double-click on this .bat file to easily start Extras.

 If you ever want to change the module list (or any other command line modifiers for the extras server), simply edit the python command inside the .bat file.